-Paper 2 (125 points): The Environmental Justice (EJ) Policy Brief is a concise argument summarizing the issue and solutions to a current environment issue in a disproportionately impacted community, city, or country.
+The Environmental Justice (EJ) Policy Brief is a concise argument summarizing the issue and solutions to a current environment issue in a disproportionately impacted community, city, or country.

+Paper 2 (100 points):

-Paper 3 (150 points): The Environmental Impact Assessment (EIA) Concept Paper will analyze the environmental impacts of a project, government policy, or other types of government decisions and provide recommendations for sustainability strategies.
-Students will share their work by creating a web page via Adobe Spark.
-No prior experience creating web pages is required; the instructor will provide guidance.
-SJSU provides free access to Adobe Creative Cloud for Students | eCampus (sjsu.edu) or use Make Images, Videos and Web Stories for Free in Minutes | Adobe Spark
+The Environmental Impact Assessment (EIA) Concept Paper will analyze the environmental impacts of a project, government policy, or other types of government decisions and provide recommendations for sustainability strategies.

-- 4. Two Exams (midterm and the final exam) (400 points): The midterm exam and the final exam are each worth 200 points.
+- 4. Social Media Project (200 points total, 100 points each): Students will utilize social media to highlight their understanding of two environmental topics and enhance their ability of presenting it in a digestible and accessible manner.
+Students may use video, image, sound, text, or a combination of these media types.
+Students may select established social media platforms such as Instagram, Twitter, Tiktok, and Facebook or create web pages, blog posts, or podcasts if they wish.
+All projects will require peer-reviewed journals, government publications, white papers, and/or credible internet sources.
+More detailed rubrics and expectations will be provided via Canvas. - Topic 1 (100 points): Environmental degradation in relation to either resource use, economics, or politics (e.g., chemical/pesticide usage, monoculture, cattle farming, fossil fuel usage, etc.).
+Topic 2 (100 points): Sustainability through a social, political, technological, or personal lens (e.g., recycling, composting, vegetarian/vegan diets, biking, electric vehicles, etc.). - 5.
+Two Exams (midterm and the final exam) (400 points): The midterm exam and the final exam are each worth 200 points.
 The exams will include multiple choices questions, short answer questions, and short essay questions.
 Each exam will cover lectures, in-class discussions, activities, readings, and videos.
-The final exam is not comprehensive. - 5.
-Extra Credit Opportunities- 2 total allowed (30 points each, 60 points maximum)
+The final exam is not comprehensive. - 6.
+Extra Credit Opportunities- 2 total allowed (30 points each, 60 points maximum): Details will be provided via Canvas.